3 Yocto Project Releases and the Stable Release Process¶

 testimage.bbclass: This class performs runtime testing of images after they are built.
 The tests are usually used with QEMU to boot the images and check the combined runtime result boot operation and functions.
 However, the test can also use the IP address of a machine to test.

 ptest: Runs tests against packages produced during the build for a given piece of software.
-The test allows the packages to be be run within a target image.
+The test allows the packages to be run within a target image.

 oe-selftest: Tests combination BitBake invocations.
 These tests operate outside the OpenEmbedded build system itself.
 The